gwyche/casino_game/README.md

 If the player doesn't roll any of those values, the player now has what's known as Point and the game continues.

-If the player has Point, they have to keep rolling until they get either a 7, in which case they lose the game, or a 4, 5, 6, 8, 9, 10, in which case they win the game.
+If the player has Point, they have to keep rolling until they get either a 7, in which case they lose the game, or a 4, 5, 6, 8, 9, or 10, in which case they win the game.